Want better DPO control? Download the 2025 guide CFOs rely on.

 • DSO (73 days): ABC Manufacturing takes an average of 73 days to collect payment from its customers after making a sale.

-• DPO (61 days): ABC Manufacturing takes an average of 61 days to pay its suppliers after receiving an invoice.
+• DPO (61 days): ABC Manufacturing pays its suppliers after receiving an invoice in an average of 61 days.

 Understanding these metrics helps ABC Manufacturing manage its cash flow efficiently, ensuring it collects receivables promptly while also balancing its payable obligations.